bitextor/bitextor/docs/README.md

 * `PDFextract_sentence_join_path`: set a path for sentence-join.py script, otherwise, the one included with bitextor will be used
 * `PDFextract_kenlm_path`: set path for kenlm binaries
 <!-- * `plainTextHashes`: file with plain text MurmurHashes from a previous Bitextor run, so only hashes that are not found in this file are processed in Bitextor.
 This is useful in case you want to fully recrawl a domain but only process updated content.
 Works with `bitextor-warc2preprocess` -->
-* `shards`: domains and WARCs are distributed in shards for a more balanced processing.
+* `shards`: domains and WARCs are distributed in shards for a more balanced processing, and all documents in a shard will be compared for document alignment.
 Each shard contain one or more complete domains/WARCs.
 The parameter sets the number os shards (as 'n' in 2^n), being 8 the default (2^8 shards).
+If you set it to zero with `shards: 0` it will be forcing all domains and WARCs provided to Bitextor to be compared for alignment.
 * `batches`: shards are split into batches for parallelization.
 These shards can divide a domain or WARC, so this is only used in steps that can work with this division, like document aligner.
 This configuration parameter set the batch size in MB, being 1024 by default.

 ### Sentence splitting